KarlFarrugiaIcon/OreillyKatas2023/README.md

 ![Requirements Breakdown 2](Images/Requirements/RequirementsBreakdown2.png)

 - Updates must be in the app within 5 minutes of an update (better than the competition).
-This may be tackled with having the latest updates locally and at the core, but have eventual consistency across different regions.
+This may be tackled by having the latest updates locally and at the core, but have eventual consistency across different regions.
-- The system may be composed in 2:
+- The system may be composed of 2:
-    - Core services - A stand alone kubernetes cluster which is hosted in the region of the business' core user base.
+    - Core services - A stand-alone Kubernetes cluster that is hosted in the region of the business' core user base.
         - Different components have different loads
     - Globally distributed APIs to service read/write operations to their user base.
         - Different loads in different regions